 Assessment Visit – in week 10 of the assessment period.

-This will be conducted by a KNSPS tutor who has not supported you on the AO route.
+This will be conducted by a KNSTE tutor who has not supported you on the AO route.

-- A lesson observation of Englisj and Maths
+- A lesson observation of English and Maths

 - An examination of the final portfolio

 - An examination of your CEDP